Counseling is a new adventure for most of our clients! We hope these answers to some frequently asked questions can help you on the journey.

 Do you accept insurance?

-We are NOT in network with BCBS Healthy Blue, or Blue Home/Blue Local (UNC Alliance, NOVANT Health, Wake Forest Health)
+We are NOT in network with BCBS Healthy Blue, or Blue Home/Blue Local (UNC Alliance, NOVANT Health, Wake Forest Health).
+We are NOT in network with Medicaid or Medicare.

 If you are using your out of network benefits on any insurance plan, we will gladly provide Superbills as requested.
 A Superbill is a document you submit to your insurance provider using your Out of Network benefits where the insurance company reimburses you directly for the amount paid.
 We are happy to answer any questions you may have about Superbills and insurance.